ThapeloBoya/WeatherApp/README.md

 ## Demo

-You can view the live demo of the app [here](https://weather-app-74wr.vercel.app/).
+You can view the live demo of the app [Weather App](https://weather-app-74wr.vercel.app/).

 ![Weather App Demo](public/weather-app-demo.png)